GaryMcD/Learning-Rust-A-Lesson-in-Humility/06/README.md

 4) Create a `Word` equal to the result of: σ_major(w2) + w7 + σ_minor(w15) + w16.
 5) Append the new `Word` to the collection in step #1.
 6) Increment *index* by one.
-7) Repeat steps #3 through #6 am additional 47 times.
+7) Repeat steps #3 through #6 an additional 47 times.

 What are `σ_major()` and `σ_minor()`?